-- (e) Assuming the court's conditions have been met, the applicant should state that all conditions of the court have been satisfied in his explanation and provide court documents evidencing that these conditions were met. - (f) The borrower's dated signature on the explanation. - ii.
-When an applicant discloses a felony arrest a Fingerprint Check is required and a Fingerprint Card (FD 258) or an Electronic Fingerprint Submission must be completed.
-Where an Electronic Fingerprint Submission is not locally available, paper and ink fingerprint cards may still be used.
+- (e) Assuming the court's conditions have been met, the applicant should state that all conditions of the court have been satisfied in his explanation and provide court documents evidencing that these conditions were met. - (f) The borrower's dated signature on the explanation. - When an applicant discloses a felony arrest a Fingerprint Check is required and a Fingerprint Card (FD 258) must be completed.
 Local law enforcement agencies will usually assist the individual with the fingerprinting.
-CDCs may obtain the FD 258 from their local field office. - iii.
-When an applicant discloses a past offense(s) that was classified as a misdemeanor, the background check may either be a Name Check or a Fingerprint Check. - iv.
-Regardless of whether the past offense was a felony or misdemeanor, the CDC must submit the complete 912 package to the SLPC before loan processing can proceed.
+CDCs may obtain the FD 258 from their local field office. - (iii) When an applicant discloses a past offense(s) that was classified as a misdemeanor, the background check may either be a Name Check or a Fingerprint Check. - (iv) Regardless of whether the past offense was a felony or misdemeanor, the CDC must submit the complete 912 package to the SLPC before loan processing can proceed.
 Copies of the documents are to be submitted to the SLPC.
 The CDC must retain the originals in its loan file.
-SBA recommends that the CDC submit the 912 package as soon as possible. - v.
-The SLPC will send the complete 912 package to the Office of Inspector General/Office of Security Operations (OIG/OSO) at SBA Headquarters.
-When a 912 with a "yes" response is forwarded to the OIG/OSO.
-CDC personnel must not make any statement to anyone outside the SBA about action being taken regarding the 912 information submitted.
+SBA recommends that the CDC submit the 912 package as soon as possible. - (v) The SLPC will send the complete 912 package to the Office of Inspector General/Office of Security Operations (OIG/OSO) at SBA Headquarters.
+When a 912 with a "yes" response is forwarded to the OIG/OSO, CDC personnel must not make any statement to anyone outside the SBA about action being taken regarding the 912 information submitted.
 Exceptions are only permitted when in compliance with the provisions of the Privacy Act.
-(See SOP 40 04.) - (f) Decisions Available to the SBA When Processing a 912 with a "yes" response: - i.
-Clear the 912 to permit processing, approval and disbursement; - (a) SBA will clear a positive 912 for processing and waive the fingerprint requirement only when the reason for the "yes" response meets the following criteria: - (i) A single minor (misdemeanor) offense or arrest; OR - (ii) Up to three minor offenses (arrests and/or convictions at one time or separately), concluded more than 10 years prior to the date of the SBA application; OR - (iii)A Prior Offense cleared by the Director, Office of Financial Assistance (D/FA) or designee on a previous application where no other offenses have occurred since the previous application was cleared by the D/FA or designee.
+(See SOP 40 04.) - (e) Decisions Available to the SBA When Processing a 912 with a "yes" response: - (i) Clear the 912 to permit processing, approval and disbursement; - (a) SBA will clear a positive 912 for processing and waive the fingerprint requirement only when the reason for the "yes" response meets the following criteria: - (i) A single minor (misdemeanor) offense or arrest; OR - (ii) Up to 3 minor offenses (arrests and/or convictions at one time or separately), concluded more than 10 years prior to the date of the SBA application; OR

+(iii) A Prior Offense cleared by the Director, Office of Financial Assistance (D/FA) or designee on a previous application where no other offenses have occurred since the previous application was cleared by the D/FA or designee.
 This clearance is only valid for six months from date of issuance.